Subject is the

 Examples:

-17. Collective nouns like family, committee, herd, senate, class, crowd, etc. usually take a singular verb form.
+nouns like family, committee, herd, senate, class, crowd, etc. usually take a

 Examples: